holoviz/panel/doc/tutorials/index.md

 ## Advanced

-For advanced users who are ready to pioneer and push the boundaries of what can be achieved with Panel.
+These tutorials are for you that that is ready to pioneer and push the boundaries of what can be achieved with Panel.

-You will learn how to extend Panel to support your domain or specialized use cases.
+You will learn how to customize and extend Panel to support your domain or specialized use cases.